National Job Action Day Resources

 Talk to a counselor

 Job searching can feel isolating—but you don’t have to go through it alone.
-Text an Empower Work peer counselor now for free, confidential support and a clear next step.
+Text a counselor now for free, confidential support to help you discover your next step.

 Here’s how it works: